-tudies-OUT course (EXCEPT OUT 11 ng Park Ranger (PRA) courses: 100)
+Any Outdoor Studies-OUT course (EXCEPT OUT 1100) and the following Park Ranger (PRA) courses:

-PRA 1075 Special Topics 3
+Subtotal: 9

 PRA 2085 Independent Study 3

-Subtotal: 9
+PRA 1075 Special Topics 3

 Wilderness Therapy Specialist Certificate

 The Wilderness Therapy Specialist Certificate is for students who are seeking a career that uses wilderness as a therapeutic process to help those in need.
 This certificate focuses on theory within psychology and sociology as well as experiential learning in the outdoors through field courses.